triton-inference-server/server/README.rst

 solution optimized for NVIDIA GPUs.
 The server provides an inference service via an HTTP or gRPC endpoint, allowing remote clients to request inferencing for any model being managed by the server.
-The NVIDIA Inference Server provides the following features:
+The TensorRT Inference Server provides the following features:

 * `Multiple framework support <https://docs.nvidia.com/deeplearning/sdk/tensorrt-inference-server-master-branch-guide/docs/model_repository.html#model-definition>`_.
 The server can manage any number and mix of models (limited by system disk and memory resources).
 Supports